netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   by parallel transmission on multiple path.
 * Failure tolerance (FT): Optimizing for failure tolerance by parallel transfer on multiple paths.
+* Evasion (EVA): Avoid certain links or ASes.

-The discussions of these scenarios are written with multiple paths per interface in mind (i.e. multiple paths per 4-tuple).
+The discussions of these categories are written with multiple paths per interface in mind (i.e. multiple paths per 4-tuple).
 However, they can usually be generalized to multipathing over multiple interfaces.